-- 304 North Ewing the Original Governor's Mansion.
-The Montana Historical Society works with the DOA to insure the preservation of the historical integrity of the OGM and carriage house are maintained.
-List of prioritized maintenance needs projects include - conduct Historic Structure Report to determine preservation needs - external paint - repointing the brick and stone work - repairing the balcony box beams - stabilizing porch decking - repairing cracks in the 3rd floor west bedroom - repair and paint the basement rug room wall - 914 Division Street, Billings the Moss Mansion, administered by the Billings Preservation Society a non-state agency has determined the following maintenance priorities - develop plan for ongoing maintenance and partial or full replacement and/or removal and reinstallation of South Patio trellis - develop short and long term landscaping goals to include a specific pan and investigate/correct irrigation coverages. - develop plan to correct settlement, cracking, minor maintenance issues on an ongoing basis - develop plan to reset brick pavers and possible long term replacement of some concrete. - replace membrane roof completely. - prepare, prime, and repaint all windows and doors, and areas of wood near porches, preserving the existing finishes where possible. - monitor minor plaster, glass and tile cracking. - Wolf Point Bridge - inspection of bridge to identify maintenance needs
+- repointing the brick and stone work - repairing the balcony box beams - stabilizing porch decking - repairing cracks in the 3rd floor west bedroom - repair and paint the basement rug room wall - 2.
+The Moss Mansion, 914 Division Street, Billings, Montana, administered by the Billings Preservation Society a non-state agency has determined the following maintenance priorities - See Conditions Assessment and maintenance plan - develop plan for ongoing maintenance and partial or full replacement and/or removal and reinstallation of South Patio trellis - develop short and long term landscaping goals to include a specific plan and investigate/correct irrigation coverage. - develop plan to correct settlement, cracking, minor maintenance issues on an ongoing basis - develop plan to reset brick pavers and possible long term replacement of some concrete. - replace membrane roof completely. - prepare, prime, and repaint all windows and doors, and areas of wood near porches, preserving the existing finishes where possible. - monitor minor plaster, glass and tile cracking.